 Suggestions, complaints and appeals about road and street issues

-Transport for London (TfL) is responsible for the rest of London’s major roads, known as Red routes, as well as the Central London congestion charging zone and all of London’s traffic lights.
+Transport for London (TfL) is responsible for the rest of London’s major roads, known as red routes, as well as the Central London congestion charging zone, the Ultra Low Emissions Zone (ULEZ) and all of London’s traffic lights.

-TfL can install bus stops where it is safe to do so on any of London’s roads.
-On roads controlled by the borough councils, it works with them to provide clearway markings in order to control parking at stops.
+TfL can install bus stops on any of London’s roads – but only where it is safe to do so.
+They work with the London borough councils to provide clearway markings in order to control parking at stops.